Machine creation for Citrix Hypervisor

 The Machine Creation for Citrix Hypervisor Connector Configuration contains the information that allows the Citrix App Layering appliance to publish layered images to Machine Creation in your Citrix Hypervisor environment.
 The information includes user credentials and storage location.

 To publish layered images, use the machine creation for Citrix Hypervisor Connector Configuration.
-In the Connector Configuration wizard, ensure that you configure a virtual machine template.
+In the Connector Configuration, ensure that you configure a virtual machine template.
 Then, the layered image you publish is in a ready-to-use virtual machine, the image is shut down and a snapshot taken.
 You can use the virtual machine in your Citrix Hypervisor environment without further modifications.

 Each Connector Configuration is set to publish layered images to a specific storage location in your environment.
 If you publish to multiple locations, you might need more than one machine creation Connector Configuration.
 You can also publish each layered image to a location convenient to the system you provision with the published image.